Wednesday, June 3, 2026

 “I’ve had countless people sell us rinks because they know that as long as I’m alive, those rinks will stay as ice rinks,” he told FOS.
 “They will not be converted into housing developments, or data centers, or apartments, or anything like that.”

-He said he tried reaching out to Murphy through intermediaries to apologize, but had been unable to get in contact with the senator.
+He said he tried reaching out to Murphy through intermediaries to apologize, but he has been unable to get in contact with the senator.
 “I would very much like to have the chance to apologize to Senator Murphy if he was treated in that way by our people,” Gunty told FOS.

-As of Thursday, Black Bear has not heard back from Murphy’s office “and would still be glad to connect with him,” a representative for the firm tells FOS.
+As of Friday, Black Bear has not heard back from Murphy’s office “and would still be glad to connect with him,” a representative for the firm tells FOS.

 A representative for Murphy did not respond to requests for comment on whether his office received that outreach.